-I have no money for a HF antenna, and even if I did my apartment complex wouldn’t allow it!
-This is my story, and while I’m no expert I hope that sharing my experience will help encourage others to try crazy things in the spirit of invention.
+I don't want to spend lots of money for a HF antenna, and even if I did my apartment complex wouldn't allow it!
+This is my story, and while I'm no expert I hope that sharing my experience will help encourage others to try crazy things in the spirit of invention.
 A friend loaned me a Century 21 HF CW-only transceiver which puts out ~20W.
 As far as an antenna, I was limited to what I could build.
-I tried a bunch of different designs, including a trash-brew 40m base-loaded vertical, but it didn’t work that well.
-I found that a “contorted dipole” (I heard it’s officially called a zig-zag design) strung up on my ceiling works surprisingly well.
-I’ve only had it up a few days, but from Florida I’ve talked to New York on 40m at 20W and Maine on 20m using 20W.
-Keep in mind that I’m brand new to CW, and that 99% of the conversations out there are way too fast for me to copy, so my greatest limitation is finding a CQ slow enough that I can respond to it.
+I tried a bunch of different designs, including a trash-brew 40m base-loaded vertical, but it didn't work that well.
+I found that a "contorted dipole" (I heard it's officially called a zig-zag design) strung up on my ceiling works surprisingly well.
+I've only had it up a few days, but from Florida I've communicated with New York on 40m at 20W and Maine on 20m using 20W.
+Keep in mind that I'm brand new to CW, and that 90% of the conversations out there are way too fast for me to copy, so my greatest limitation is finding a CQ slow enough that I can respond to it.

-The beauty of my antenna is four-fold.
-First, it’s super-cheap (a few bucks worth of parts).
-Second, it’s off the floor and out of the way (unlike my vertical).
-Third, it doesn’t require a tuner once it’s set up.
-Forth, it’s virtually invisible!
-Seriously, if you walk in my apartment you’d have no idea it’s there unless someone points it out.
-Check it out…
+The beauty of this antenna is four-fold.
+First, it's cheap (a few bucks worth of parts).
+Second, it's off the floor and out of the way (unlike my vertical antenna designs).
+Third, it doesn't require a tuner to operate once it's set up.
+Forth, it's virtually invisible!
+Seriously, if you walk in my apartment you'd have no idea it's there unless someone points it out.

 The physical assembly involved a package of ceiling-mount (screw-type) plant hooks and a couple packages of 50' of picture hanging wire from Target (a few bucks total).
 The coax to the radio is pretty straightforward.
 Just a short patch of cable running up to the ceiling, then the shield goes one direction (to the 3 ground wires) and the center wire goes in the other direction (to the antenna elements).
 Both antennas are permanently soldered together, which is fine because SWR stays low and I don't have to jumper things around when I want to change bands.